-- Exercise normal safety precautions in Hong Kong.
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in Hong Kong.
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources for changes to local conditions.

-- The risk of demonstrations and protests remains high.
-Monitor local media, exercise vigilance and avoid protests and large public gatherings as they may turn violent.
-Follow the instructions issued by local authorities.
-See Safety and security.
+- You could encounter demonstrations or protests.
+Avoid large public gatherings as they may turn violent.
+Follow the instructions of local authorities.
+See

 Safety and security.

 - Be alert to scams: some Australians have been duped by criminals who tricked them into giving the scammers money or carrying their belongings, including on international flights.
 See